___Potomac ___Buckeystown ___ Emmitsburg (beef only, M-F 8-5, Sat 7-noon, Sun closed)

 SPECIAL BEEF CUTTING INSTRUCTIONS: The processor can custom cut or modify your order any way you would like.
 Write your special instructions on the back of your order form or on a separate sheet of paper.
 Call (301-983-2167) or email firstname.lastname@example.org for questions.

 ADDITIONAL GROUND BEEF: $7.00/lb. in one lb. plastic tube packages.
-When available, you may order additional ground beef in lean (85%).
+When available, you may order additional ground beef in lean (80-85%) or extra lean (90-95%).
+When available, you can order additional ground beef in lean patties.
 Minimum order is 5 lbs., unless ordering other items.

 JERKY:Natural recipe, from our beef, no preservatives.
 Very popular.
 Four ounce plastic packs @$7.00.